*1997 in Israel

 Studies with Mihaela Martin

-funded by Jürgen Fitschen/Friederike Lohe Stipendium
+funded by Jürgen Fitschen/Friederike Lohe Scholarship

 Yamen Saadi was born in 1997 in Nazareth, where he received his first violin lesson at the Barenboim-Said Conservatory.
 He was later taught by Chaim Taub, the leader of the Israel Philharmonic Orchestra.
 Up to the summer of 2019 he ultimately studied under Mihaela Martin at the Barenboim-Said Akademie in Berlin.
 At the age of eleven, Saadi joined the West-Eastern Divan Orchestra, founded and conducted by Daniel Barenboim, of which he became leader just six years later.